Hitham2496/profiling-presentation/README.md

 ## Bonus!

-Yannick posed an interesting bonus puzzle, why does C/C++ accumulate much faster for sorted than unsorted arrays?
+Yannick posed an interesting bonus puzzle, why does C/C++ process sorted arrays so much faster than unsorted arrays?

 For details, see Yannick's [snippet](https://gitlab.com/-/snippets/2440600).